A 31-year-old woman suffered post-traumatic stress disorder after a medical mistake was made during surgery.

 As a result of the hospital’s negligence, Stephanie suffered PTSD and required psychotherapy sessions.
 Her injuries included bowel injury and psychiatric damage.
 She suffered intra-abdominal sepsis, avoidable laparotomies and a sigmoid colectomy.

-Hannah Ashcroft said: “I am delighted to secure this settlement for Stephanie after all that she has been through over the last three years and wish her the very best for the future.”
+Hannah Luscombe said: “I am delighted to secure this settlement for Stephanie after all that she has been through over the last three years and wish her the very best for the future.”